Punta della Dogana- contemporary art center

 The renovated Punta della Dogana, interior view; photo by Guillaume Meunier

-Punta della Dogana is part of a larger project, developed in Venice by the Pinault Foundation, which also including the Palazzo Grassi, restored and re-opened in 2006, and the “Teatrino”, inaugurated in 2013 as a conference, concerts and meeting center.
+Punta della Dogana is part of a larger project, developed in Venice by the Pinault Foundation, which also includes the Palazzo Grassi, restored and re-opened in 2006, and the “Teatrino”, inaugurated in 2013 as a conference, concerts and meeting center.

 Cover image by Romain Moisescot.
 Additional photos: 1 and 2 by Lux & Jourik; 3 and 4 by g.sighele